Nexusdecode/blogger2jekyll/README.md

 something different, say Markdown or Textile.
 If anyone finds this useful and wants me to include alternative format
 stylesheets, send a pull request.

+By default, posts are output to the __converted_ folder, relative to the execution path of blogger2jekyll.

-A paired-down XML sample of my old Blogger site is provided in the unit test project.
+A pared-down XML sample of my old Blogger site is provided in the unit test project for testing.

 ## Limitations
 At present blogger2jekyll recognizes page, layout, and configuration-related etnries in the source XML, but these are